Guidelines for Safe Investing: Minimizing Risk and Maximizing Return

 • Striking a balance between risk and return is crucial in .
 Periodic rebalancing of your portfolio helps maintain this balance.

-• Dollar-cost averaging is a strategy that involves a fixed amount at regular intervals, irrespective of market conditions, aiming to reduce risk and over the long term.
+• Dollar-cost averaging is a strategy that involves investing a fixed amount at regular intervals, irrespective of market conditions, aiming to reduce risk and over the long term.

 • Safe investing is not just about choosing the right ; it involves a holistic approach that includes understanding risk, diversification, and disciplined strategies like rebalancing and dollar-cost averaging.